 as fully mature flying adults.
 This change will

 usually take 1-2 weeks.
-As flying adults, males
+As flying adults,

-And just how is that different from human males, pray tell!!!
+have one thing on their minds: find females".And just how is that different from human males, pray tell!!!

 Folklore says they might be a result of an experiment gone wrong in a Florida lab.
 Mixing a mosquito with a genetically altered fly to create an enemy for mosquito larva.
 See what can happen when you mess with Mother Nature!